keddad/neversleeps/publications/resp.md

 Remember Bulk Strings?
 You should use those in two cases: either your string contains raw bytes, or has a length big enough to warrant knowing it's size before parsing.
 RESP3 introduces Bulk *Errors*: `!3\r\nERR\r\n`.
 Official docs describe it as "combining purpose of simple errors with the expressive power of bulk strings".
 To me, it looks like a solution for a problem which shouldn't exist: errors are here to inform user about something going wrong, they shouldn't contain bytes or be excessive in size.

 #### Bools
 You also get a proper Bool type.
 Looks nice: `#t\r\n`.
 The only problem is, Redis needed to return True/False long before RESP3, so there was already an obvious solution to a lack of Boolean: integers.
 One is true, zero is false, simple enough.
-It's not even some kind of optimisation: "True" 4 bytes as RESP Boolean, and 4 bytes as RESP Integer (``:1\r\n``).
+It's not even some kind of optimisation: "True" is 4 bytes as RESP Boolean, and 4 bytes as RESP Integer (``:1\r\n``).
 So now you have two ways to express a boolean type, and for no good reason.

 #### Integers
 Speaking of integers: you now have "Big number" type.
 Same thing as "Integer", but now it can contain numbers bigger then `int64`: `(3492890328409238509324850943850943825024385\r\n`.
 Understandable solution to preserving backwards compatibility, but now you have two ways to send an integer.